aicell-lab/ddls-course/content/course/ddls-2024/module-1/lab.md

 {{< cta cta_text="Click Here to Upload" cta_link="https://docs.google.com/forms/d/e/1FAIpQLSfLh0-XiyKhAxCSUBgtdXI_hVFkg5FhbXYgmHc3oYC8ndu_oA/viewform?usp=sf_link" >}}

+#### Deadline:
+Please ensure that you submit your work by 11:59 PM on August 29th.

 ### Materials available for reading

 We use the following Google Colab notebook on machine learning as an example: [Click this link](https://dmol.pub/ml/introduction.html)